dreikanter/alex.musayev.com/pages/cv.md

 Achievements:

-* Launched automated control systems for VTB Bank Headquarters, Kronverk Business Center and a number of other office and residential buildings in Saint-Petersburg.
+* Launched automated control systems for [VTB Bank](http://vtb.ru) headquarters, Kronverk Business Center and a number of other office and residential buildings in Saint-Petersburg.
 * Kilowatt-hours and giga-calories saved by control algorithms optimization for embedded systems.

-### Some of personal non-commercial projects
+## Some of personal non-commercial projects

 * Bibliography generator for science texts based on the GOST 7.0.5-2008 standard requirements (a tool which helps to get rid of a cumbersome list of weak rules which should be kept in mind during bibliography drafting).
 * Google Chrome browser extensions with a few thousands of users ([b23.ru/33f6](http://b23.ru/33f6), [b23.ru/33f7](http://b23.ru/33f7)).